mistycheney/MouseBrainAtlas/doc/GUIGuide.md

 # Create annotations using the labeling GUI

-There are two modes to place annotation on images.
+There are two ways to place annotation on images.

 ## 3-D reconstruction from manually drawn contours.

-## Manual adjustment of pre-built atlas structures.

-If you want to edit previously saved contours, click "Load contours".

 Create or edit contours.
 For complete instructions on how to interact with GUI, see [User Interface README](gui/README.md).

+### Saving 2-D contours

 Click "Save contours".
 All contours currently loaded are saved into the file `ANNOTATION_DIR/<stack>/<stack>_annotation_contours_<timestamp>.hdf`.